 - A. The parties agree to use the following process to resolve impasses that result from negotiations: - 1.
-The parties will contact by telephone the designated Factfinder that has been selected by the National parties, to advise the Factfinder of the dispute.
+Either party may contact the designated Factfinder that has been selected by the national parties, to advise the Factfinder of the dispute.
 This contact will be on the last day of scheduled bargaining or when the parties reach impasse, whichever is earlier.
-The parties will submit their final proposals and any supporting documentation to the Factfinder within three (3) workdays of the initial telephone contact.
-The Factfinder may also rule on assertions by the Union that the Employer failed to provide information requested for the negotiations pursuant to 5 U.S.C. § 7114(b)(4) and extend bargaining consistent with Article 47, subsection 2G2 to permit the Union to consider the information and adjust proposals accordingly.

-- The Factfinder is empowered to assist the parties in reaching agreement.
-The Factfinder shall determine the appropriate resolution process, including last and best offer (article by article or issue by issue) or amendment of final offers. - 3.
-The Factfinder may contact the parties via conference calls, subject to Article 47 subsections 2H2 and 2H3 of this Agreement to discuss the offers and will recommend a resolution to the dispute within two (2) weeks.
-For disputes resulting from negotiations consistent with Article 47, Section 2 of this Agreement, the time frame is extended to four (4) weeks.
+The parties will submit their final proposals and any supporting documentation to the Factfinder within three (3) workdays of the initial contact.
+The Factfinder will also rule on assertions by the Union that the Employer failed to provide information requested for the negotiations pursuant to 5 USC § 7114(b)(4).
+Consistent with Article 47, subsection 2G1(b), if the Factfinder finds that the Employer has failed to provide the information when it had a legal obligation to do so under applicable law, the Factfinder must compel the production of the information and will extend bargaining for an appropriate period of time to permit the Union to consider the information and adjust proposals accordingly. - 2.
+The Factfinder is empowered to assist the parties in reaching agreement.
+The Factfinder shall determine the appropriate resolution process, including last and best offer (Article by Article or issue by issue) or amendment of final offers. - 3.
+The Factfinder may contact the parties via conference calls, subject to Article 47 subsections 2H2 and 2H3 of this Agreement, to discuss the offers and will recommend a resolution to the dispute within two (2) weeks of the final factfinding session.
+For disputes resulting from negotiations consistent with Article 47, Section 2 of this Agreement, the time frame is extended to four (4) weeks after the final factfinding session.
 The recommended resolution will be in writing.
-In no case may the Factfinder intrude on the Employer's right to reassign/realign. - 4.
-Any disputes remaining after submission to the Factfinder will be resolved pursuant to 5 U.S.C. § 7119, or other appropriate provisions of 5 U.S.C.
-7101, et. seq.
+In no case may the Factfinder intrude on the Employer's right to reassign/realign.
+Any disputes as to whether the Parties have engaged in their final factfinding session will be determined by the Factfinder.

+- 4. Any disputes remaining after submission to the Factfinder will be resolved pursuant to 5 USC § 7119, or other appropriate provisions of 5 USC § 7101, et. seq.
 The party that moves such remaining disputes to the statutory impasse resolution process carries the burden of proof regarding the reasons the Factfinder's report does not resolve the issue at impasse. - 5.
-If the Union seeks impasse resolution pursuant to 5 U.S.C. § 7119, reassignments/realignments will be implemented while the Union pursues the statutory impasse process.
-If the Employer seeks impasse resolution pursuant to 5 U.S.C. § 7119, reassignments/realignments and other changes to conditions of employment will be delayed pending resolution of the disputed issues, unless exigencies are present.
-If a party seeks impasse resolution, the parties will ask the Federal Service Impasses Panel (FSIP) to expedite the matter. - If a dispute moves to the statutory process, the objecting party will pay the full costs of the Factfinder who produced the decision.
+If the Union seeks impasse resolution pursuant to 5 USC § 7119, reassignments/realignments will be implemented while the Union pursues the statutory impasse process.
+If the Employer seeks impasse resolution pursuant to 5 USC § 7119, reassignments/realignments and other changes to conditions of employment will be delayed pending resolution of the disputed issues, unless exigencies are present.
+If a party seeks impasse resolution, the parties will ask the Federal Service Impasses Panel (FSIP) to expedite the matter. - 6.
+If a dispute moves to the statutory process, the objecting party will pay the full costs of the Factfinder who produced the decision.
 Should neither party object, the costs of the Factfinder will be shared by the parties.